flxdot/matdoc/doc/Configuration-examples.md

  - HideMethods
  - HideProperties
  - IgnoreBuiltInClass
+ - IgnoreBuiltInMethodInheritance
- - IngoreBuiltInMethodInheritance
+ - IgnoreBuiltInPropertyInheritance
- - IngoreBuiltInPropertyInheritance
+ - IgnoreTests
  - MethodInheritanceHint
  - PropertyDescription
  - PropertyInheritanceHint
  - SafeUmlExport

 There are also some special settings which can be used as a short cut and only in combination with a value of `true`:
- - IngoreBuiltInInheritance
+ - IgnoreBuiltInInheritance
  - InheritanceHint
  - OnlyRelationship